Marijuana and Other Drug Laws

 Regarding other drugs (cocaine, “club drugs,” heroin, LSD, and methamphetamine), the possession is illegal.
 Even more, possession with the intent to distribute brings much more severe penalties.

 Drug charges are nothing to take lightly.
 It is very difficult to fight drug charges on your own.
-So if you’ve been charged with the possession of marijuana or other drugs in the Southeastern Ohio area, call Susan Gwinn, criminal lawyer, to aid you in the defense of your case and the protection of your Constitutional rights.
+So if you’ve been charged with the possession of marijuana or other drugs in the Southeastern Ohio area, call Susan Gwinn, criminal attorney, to aid you in the defense of your case and the protection of your Constitutional rights.
+Susan Gwinn practices law in Southeastern Ohio, serving individuals throughout Athens County.